 SBL has been a member of the American Council of Learned Societies since 1929.

 Distinguished biblical scholars lead the Society.
 Fourteen members are elected to serve on its governing board, the Council, which determines general policies and program initiatives and appoints committee members to assist in fulfilling the mission and in conducting regular business.
 Election to Council and appointment to a committee is a significant responsibility, and the dedicated service of volunteers contributes to the success of the Society.

-In addition to Council, members serve hundreds of other positions—on committees, task forces, boards, and program units.
+SBL members serve in hundreds of positions—on committees, task forces, boards, and program units.
 Nominations to all these positions are accepted throughout the year.
 To submit a nomination, please follow the link to these nomination instructions.